Bwindi Impenetrable National Park – Gorilla Trekking in Uganda

 Bwindi Forest is famous for Gorilla Trekking Safaris in Uganda and is situated along the Democratic Republic of Congo border next to the Virunga National Park.
 Bwindi is on the edge of the western Great Rift Valley.
 It comprises 331 square kilometres of jungle forests which comprises of both montane and lowland forest and is accessible only on foot.

-Bwindi Impenetrable National Park is a UNESCO-designated World Heritage Site with one of the richest ecosystems in Africa and a variety of animal and bird species.
+Bwindi National Park is a UNESCO-designated World Heritage Site with one of the richest ecosystems in Africa and a variety of animal and bird species.
 The park is a habitat for some 120 species of mammals, 346 species of birds, 202 species of butterflies, 163 species of trees, 100 species of ferns, 27 species of frogs, chameleons, geckos and many endangered species.
 In particular the area shares in the high levels of endemic of the Albertine Rift.

 Gorilla Safaris in Uganda take place in this very green impenetrable forest on a daily basis as visitors tour different gorilla groups.
 The biologically diverse park derives its names from the local language ‘Bwindi’ (dark place) which defines the impenetrable nature of its thick forests.